borpin/learn/view/electricity-monitoring/pulse-counting/gas-meter-monitoring.md

 The sensor mentioned above is difficult to source in the UK, neither RS nor Farnell electronics stock it.
 A suitable substitute, Diodes AH180N has very similar specifications, is readily available and very low cost.
 The AH180N is also in a SOT23 package, has an average current consumption of 8-16uA and operates between 2.5 and 5.5 Volts.

+A useful resource in understanding how a Hall Sensor works can be found [here](https://standexelectronics.com/resources/magnet-interaction/multiple-reed-switch-actuation-with-rotating-2-pole-magnet/).

+Note, if the Hall Sensor selected is too sensitive it may register 2 rising edges on a single rotation.
+Again depending on the sensitivity, this may be reliable (in which case it is easily allowed for) or unreliable.
+If the latter a solution may be to move the sensor away from the magnet so only one pulse is reliably detected.

 #### Resources